johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 ###Part 1

-The following [survey](http://goo.gl/forms/uIn1REwRkwb0nUft1) will be conducted by the teacher during class time to you and your ICS 3C and 3U peers.
+The following [survey](http://goo.gl/forms/uIn1REwRkwb0nUft1) was conducted in class on May 25 by the teacher to you and your ICS 3C and 3U peers.

   1. On a scale from 0 to 10, how fun is programming?
   2. What percentage of the software development process would you estimate is spent writing code?